 Responsibility of the State Government:

 The State Government must ensure that all government hospitals and hospitals partly or fully funded by the government arrange separate queues for senior citizens and provide beds for all senior citizens.
 Additionally, every district hospital must have special facilities for senior citizens.
 Every district must have at least one old age home for senior citizens who are poor and needy.
 These old age homes must be able to accommodate at least 150 poor and needy senior citizens.

 Old Age Homes by the State Governments

-A total of more than 45 crore rupees has been released by the Government of India supporting the Old Age homes in states since 2013-14.
-More than 21000 beneficiaries were covered by the 875 old age homes in various states who received assistance.
+More than 58 crore rupees has been released by the Government of India supporting the Old Age homes in states since 2013-14.
+More than 21000 beneficiaries were covered by about 900 old age homes in various states who received assistance.